 Greater Westfield Chamber of Commerce Communities

 Granville is a small town rich in history and tradition.
-In addition to classic 18th century architecture, Granville boasts some of the most productive apple orchards in western Massachusetts.
-The town is also locally known for its cheese.
+In addition to classic 18th-century architecture, Granville boasts some of the most productive apple orchards in western Massachusetts and the village center features an old-fashioned country store, known for its cellar-aged cheese.

-Westfield, known as the "Whip City" for its 19th century production of buggy whips is home to such landmarks as Westfield State College, Stanley Park, Barnes Municipal Airport (home of the 104th Fighter Wing), Columbia Manufacturing, Amelia Park Arena and Children’s Museum, and Bullens Field.
+Westfield is known as the "Whip City" for its 19th-century production of buggy whips, and home to such landmarks as Westfield State College, Stanley Park, Barnes Municipal Airport (home of the 104th Fighter Wing), Columbia Manufacturing, Amelia Park Arena and Children’s Museum, and Bullens Field.
 Convenient access to east-west and north-south interstate highways has contributed to the city’s population and business growth in recent years.